Strong noise sensitivity and random graphs

 \subsection{A Poissonization tool for strong noise sensitivity}

-Our goal in this section is the prove a sufficient condition for strong noise sensitivity of 1-witness-transitive functions.
-This condition will be in the form of a Poisson approximation of the total number of such copies, as stated next. \begin{proposition} Let $(f_n)$ be a sequence of 1-witness-transitive monotone Boolean functions.
-Let $W_\star=W_\star(n)$ be a canonical 1-witness for $f_n$, and suppose that $(1-p_n)|W_\star|\to\infty$ with $n$.
-Let $X_n = \sum_{W\in\cW_1(f_n)} \One_{\{\omega_W\equiv 1\}}$ count the occurring 1-witnesses, and assume that for some $\lambda\in\R_+$ we have:
+Our goal in this section is to prove a sufficient condition for strong noise sensitivity of 1-witness-transitive functions.
+This condition will be in the form of a Poisson approximation of the total number of occurring 1-witnesses, as stated next.